Facial Trauma

 Expert Care for Injuries to the Face, Mouth, and Jaw

 Facial trauma resulting from accidents, falls, sports injuries, or assaults requires immediate and specialized attention to restore both function and appearance effectively.
 These complex injuries can affect soft tissues, teeth, and the underlying facial bones.
-The oral and maxillofacial surgeons at WISE Oral Surgery & Dental Implant Specialists possess the extensive hospital-based training and surgical skill necessary to manage the full spectrum of facial trauma across our Alabama locations.
+The oral and maxillofacial surgeons at W.I.S.E.
+Oral Surgery & Dental Implant Specialists possess the extensive hospital-based training and surgical skill necessary to manage the full spectrum of facial trauma across our Alabama locations.
 Dr. Cameron Walsh and Dr. Stefan J. Vila provide expert, compassionate care focused on optimal healing and recovery.

 Types of Facial Injuries We Treat